Learn more about Microsoft Dynamics 365 in our Partner Directory.

 To test Givex gift cards, ask your Givex contact for the credentials to supply to Adyen.

 When a test gift card needs to be reset, contact the provider (SVS or Givex).

-- Test all the payment methods that you would like to offer in each channel that you're using.
+Test all the payment methods that you want to offer in each channel that you're using.